Ravneet0112/ravneet-password-generator/ravneet-password-generator/README.md

 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
+THEN I select which criteria to include in the password WHEN prompted for the length of the password:

 THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters